originphp/website/source/docs/development/testing.md

 $result = $this->setProperty('id',1234);
 ```

-# Testing Controllers
+## Testing Controllers

-In the past testing controllers required quite a bit of code, however we have opted to use custom assertations and a request method which requires minimal input or config, to reduce the ifs and issets etc.
+In the past testing controllers required quite a bit of code, however we have opted to use custom assertion methods and a request method which requires minimal input or config, to reduce the ifs and issets etc.

+The things you should test for:

+- was the request successful?
+- was the user redirected to the right page (if any)
+- is the response body correct
+- are cookie, session values and view vars correct,

 In your controller test case add the `IntegrationTestTrait`